 - 1 red bell pepper, finely chopped

 - 1/4 cup fresh lime juice

-- Serve hot, with a generous amount of salsa spooned over each piece of pork.
+- Serve pork chops right away after the resting time is up, with a generous amount of the relish mixture spooned over the pork.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: